Eema (me): “Alex, this is delicious, are you sure you don’t want to be a pastry chef when you grow up?”

 Alex: “How much money do I get for the cake I just made?”

-Poor thing is about to cry after I roared “gently with sugar!” and scared the s**t out of him.
-Two words about the cake: Lemoni and light.
+Lil one is about to cry after I roared at him “gently with sugar!” and scared the s**t out of him.

 Almond, Lemon Cake